-The Major in American Civilization: B.A.
+The Major in American Civilization: Bachelor of Arts.

-The Natural Sciences: B.S.
-(However, at the discretion of the divisional chairman, students majoring in mathematics may be granted the B.A. degree if much of their work is in the humanities or social sciences.
+The Natural Sciences: Bachelor of Science.
+(However, at the discretion of the divisional chairman, students majoring in mathematics may be granted the Bachelor of Arts degree if much of their work is in the humanities or social sciences.)